daudi13/CryptoWatchman/README.md

 # CryptoWatchman

-CryotoWatchman that watches and displays the perfomance of the top competitive crypocurrency.
+CryotoWatchman is a platform that watches and displays the perfomance of the top competitive crypocurrency.

 ![](./cryptoWatchman.gif)